Private protected areas

 Gain recognition for sustainable land management practices, now and into the future

 Landholders can partner with the Queensland Government through the Private Protected Area Program to establish a nature refuge on their property to protect biodiversity.
 A nature refuge is an area of land voluntarily protected for conservation, while allowing compatible and sustainable land uses to continue.
 A nature refuge is negotiated through a legally binding, perpetual nature refuge agreement between the landholder and the State.
-Read more about the Nature Refuges Program.

 Projects that help manage conservation values